The Best Induction Hobs (2024 UK)

 Cooking zones: 5

-This appliance has five cooking zones in total, great for busier home kitchens.
+This appliance has five cooking zones in total, which is great for busier home kitchens.
 You can easily control these rings and their temperatures from the touch control panel.
 You can also set a timer to help you perfect your meals, and activate a lock function to avoid accidents.

 The look of this design is also popular among home cooks.
 It has a sleek glass ceramic top with dotted lines marking out the centre of each cooking zone.
 However, it measures 80 cm wide and does take up a little extra space in your kitchen.